Fincode and DevOps Summit

 - A second generation of DevOps mgt is appearing.
 Hitherto there was no experienced IT Mgt for DevOps.
 Now some of the early adopters are losing their senior people to organisations that are just starting their journey.
-These people are worth watching as they are correcting their first generation errors and should be able to accelerate DevOps journeys at higher quality if the business will let them.
+These people are worth watching as they are correcting their first generation errors and should be able to accelerate DevOps journeys with higher quality if the business will let them.
 This is down to strong leadership and clear business vision.

 - Manual testers are being trained to become test automation experts and this brings them closer to the work that development is doing.

 - Organisations that have outsourced are realising that if they wish to change they must either insource or ensure partners work to simple templates that conform to new ways of working.
 This can include tools and processes and in turn if there is an insource plan at some point in the future this approach makes it easier to achieve.

 - Co-lo is an essential element of a change program and if you cannot co-lo then at least form teams from countries in adjacent time zones.

 - Organisations with aging monoliths are increasingly in search of reduced downtime as a means to drive business case for investment in DevOps.

 Much confusion abounds on how to integrate support (ITIL) processes into a DevOps environment.
 The latest edition of the DevOps Foundation does now cover this.

 - Agent models work well to bring together people and artefacts that can to swarm on problems via chatops.

 - If support calls are increasing, slow down production and fix problems before resuming.

 - If support calls are increasing revisit staging to ensure fewer bugs make it into prod.